aspose-html/Aspose.HTML-Documentation/content/net/tutorial/working-with-html-color/_index.md

 	</body>
 </html>
 ```
-The image renders the html code for setting background color for both the text and the whole web page.
+The image renders the HTML code for setting the background color for the text (YellowGreen color name is specified in different color codes) and the whole web page.

 ![Text "The image renders the html code for setting background color for both the text and the whole web page."](background-color-body.png#center)

-You can achieve the effect of colorizing the background for the whole web page by using the `style` attribute with the `background-color` property in the opening tag of the `<body>` section:
+One more example to achieve the effect of colorizing the background for the whole web page by using the `style` attribute with the `background-color` property in the opening tag of the `<body>` section:
 ```html
 <html>
 	<body style="background-color:#ffe0e0;">